 Your first fly-fishing outing sounds unfortunate, not to mention painful.
 So sorry about that!

-Regarding your upcoming trip to Australia, rest assured that both our Atlas Travel and Atlas Premium travel medical insurance plans cover visits to the emergency room.
-There's no co-payment for emergency room treatment of an injury, under which a fly-fishing incident would fall.
-An exception would be an emergency room visit for an illness, which carries with it a $200 co-payment, unless hospital admission is necessary.
+Regarding your upcoming trip to Australia, rest assured our Atlas Travel medical insurance plan covers visits to the emergency room.
+There's no co-payment for emergency room treatment of an injury, under which a fly-fishing incident would fall, but keep in mind the deductible for your plan.

 Feel free to give us a call for further clarification, or if you have additional questions, at 1-800-605-2282.